Meet our Little Stars

 Her cancer was discovered after mum Ruth noticed a lump when she was blowing raspberries on Georgia’s tummy.
 Hospital tests revealed she had a tumour the size of a football, but after six weeks of chemotherapy it shrank to the size of a satsuma.

 Georgia then underwent keyhole surgery to remove the tumour followed by six months of chemotherapy.
 She also received three blood transfusions, one on Christmas Eve.

-Georgia has now been in remission for more than three years.
+Georgia has now been in remission for more than four years.
 Her proud Mum Ruth says: “We feared her first birthday would be her last, but her courage and humour through numerous operations and the chemotherapy was simply inspirational.”